AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/experience-cloud-interface-overview.md

 **Application Switcher**

-Those with with access to multiple Adobe products will be able to easily toggle between them.
+Those with access to multiple Adobe products are able to easily toggle between them.

    ![](assets/unified-shell-overview-7.png)